Wilderness Therapy Programs

 When trying to help your son or daughter, you should take a progressive approach to therapy and treatment.
 This means you should work with mental health professionals at home and exhaust less intense therapeutic options before moving on to more intrusive measures.

-Before seeking out an education consultant or agreeing to treatment, families may have:
+Before seeking out an educational consultant or agreeing to treatment, families may have experienced some or none of the following:

 - consulted a psychiatrist